LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 Messages
 ========

-Messages allows us to call object predicates.
-Logtalk uses the same nomenclature found in other object-oriented programming languages such as Smalltalk.
-Therefore, the terms *predicate* and *method* are often used interchangeably when referring to predicates defined inside objects and categories.
-A message must always match a predicate within the scope of the *sender* object.
+Messages allows us to ask an object to prove a goal and must always match a declared predicate within the scope of the *sender* object.
+Note that message sending is only the same as calling an object predicate if the object does not inherit (or import) predicate definitions from other objects (or categories).

-Note that message sending is only the same as calling an object's predicate if the object does not inherit (or import) predicate definitions from other objects (or categories).
 Otherwise, the predicate definition that will be executed may depend on the relations between the object and with its imported categories and its ancestor objects (if any).
+See the :ref:`inheritance_inheritance` section for details on the predicate declaration and predicate definition lookup procedures.

-See the :ref:`inheritance_inheritance` section for details.
+When a message corresponds to a :term:`meta-predicate`, the meta-arguments are always called in the context of the object (or category) sending the message.

-When a message corresponds to a meta-predicate, the meta-arguments will be called in the context of the object (or category) sending the message.
+Logtalk uses nomenclature similar to in other object-oriented programming languages such as Smalltalk.
+Therefore, the terms *query* and *message* are used interchangeably when referring to declared predicates that are part of an object interface.
+Likewise, the terms *predicate* and *method* are used interchangeably when referring to predicates defined inside objects and categories.

 .. _messages_operators: